Just like humans animals need to be mentally challenged and experience new things or we become bored, less inquisitive and sometimes less intelligent.

 - Food related games- a baking tray put treats in and balls on top, get cones and hide treats underneath (show them where they are), chuck treats in long blades of grass ask them to find it, put liver paste and treats higher up the bark on a tree, get them to chase you (not the other way around!) and drop a treat.

 - Playtime – pop up tunnels (be mindful if dog is fearful of them – signs would be lip licking, moving away from it).
 A good old-fashioned ball can be fun for short bursts!
 A game of tug is a nice thing to incorporate into a sniffy walk.
 You can also buy flirt poles which some dogs love chasing after and playing with!

 When we’re pet or cat sitting we often put on music.
-Lots of the cats have met us for the first time so it’s important they’re relaxed.
-On you tube there’s calming cat and dog music, and classic fm also seems to be a hit!
+Lots of the cats have only met us once before so it’s important to us that they’re relaxed and get to know us.
+On You Tube there’s calming cat and dog music, and Classic Fm also seems to be a hit!